 Second, the CRR increases the quantity and quality of regulatory capital that a bank is required to hold against its risk-weighted assets (including its loan book).
 Common equity is substantially prioritised over other types of regulatory capital, such as subordinated loans and capital markets instruments.
-The amount of common equity required to be held varies according to the size of the bank and the prevailing economic conditions in its jurisdiction, but will increase by a factor of between 350 per cent and 650 per cent over the pre-CRR requirements.
+The amount of common equity required to be held varies according to the size of the bank and the prevailing economic conditions in its jurisdiction, but will increase by a factor of between 350 and 650 per cent over the pre-CRR requirements.
 The increase in the amount of common equity that a bank is obliged to account for against a particular loan will have an inevitable effect on the pricing of that loan.

 - the liquidity coverage ratio, which provides (in essence) that banks must hold enough high-quality assets to meet their obligations over 90 days in a stress situation; and

 - the net stable funding ratio, which provides that banks should fund long-term loans (by which is meant a loan with a maturity in excess of one year) from equivalent long-term sources, making short-term corporate loans more attractive than longer-term loans into the transport sector.